 Once I finally got it installed, the license agreement didn’t translate to English.
 So, I had to click Agree and just hope I wasn’t signing my soul - or device - away for good.

-BroVPN uses the words “unlimited” and “free” on their homepage far too many times for a VPN provider that offers a very limited free account.
+BroVPN uses the word "anonymity" on their homepage far too many times for a VPN provider that offers a very limited basic account.

-Because the “upgrade to premium” button on the homepage was broken, I couldn’t find any information on its limitations before signing up.
+Because the “upgrade to premium" button on the homepage was broken, I couldn’t find any information on its limitations before signing up.
 Once I was in my account area I noticed you have to pay extra for almost everything.
-You will get access to one low-speed server in the Netherlands for free.
+You will get access to one low-speed server in the Netherlands.

 It’s worth noting that the price quoted in the alert I received on the app didn’t match the price quoted in the FAQ section, which also didn’t match the price I was charged for a premium account.